glenjamin/mocha-multi/README.md

 TODO
 ----

+* Update hack now that visionmedia/mocha#1059 is merged
-Add tests for coverage reports
+* Add tests for coverage reports
-Add a test which produces all of the reports at once
+* Add tests which produce multiple reports at once
+* Add test for help text
+* Add test that uses --no-exit
+* Add test that doesn't use _mocha (maybe not?)